Skip to content

 • developers/ — this section.

-• images/ — screenshot placeholders and the logo.
+• images/ — screenshots and the logo.

-• superpowers/ — planning and spec documents.
-Gitignored; not published to the site.
+• superpowers/ — planning and spec documents (gitignored; not published to the site).

 • mkdocs.yml (in repo root) — site config, nav, theme, plugins.